SeleniumHQ/selenium/py/README.rst

 Python language bindings for Selenium WebDriver.

-The `selenium` package is used automate web browser interaction from Python.
+The `selenium` package is used to automate web browser interaction from Python.

 +-----------+-----------------------------------------------------------------------------------+
 | **Home**: | http://www.seleniumhq.org                                                         |